Image Optimization for SEO: Compress, Convert, Speed Up

 <img src="team-photo.webp" alt="Our development team" loading="lazy" />

-For Next.js applications, use the built-in next/image component which handles lazy loading, responsive sizing, and format conversion automatically:
+For Next.js applications, the built-in next/image component handles lazy loading, responsive sizing, and format conversion automatically:

 import Image from 'next/image';